 Historical rates are posted back to 1982 by the Northern District of Texas and the Federal Reserve.
 Historical rates are also published in West's Federal Civil Judicial Procedure and Rules, following 28 USC 1961 .
 Alternatively, you're supposed to be able to get the historical interest rates by calling the clerk at any U.S. district court.

 State Rates: State post-judgment interest rates are generally determined by a section of the state's statutory code.
-For example, New York rates are prescribed by CPLR §5004, Ohio rates are prescribed by ORC §1343.03 and Utah rates are prescribed by Utah Code §15-1-4.
-Check the index of the relevant state statue or search an online edition for the terms "interest" and "judgment."
+For example, New York rates are prescribed by CPLR §5004 and Ohio rates are prescribed by ORC §1343.03.
+You can find the pre and post judgment interest rates for all 50 states at AICPA's Pre And Post Judgment Interest Analysis Matrix.
+If that doesn't work, check the index of the relevant state statue or search an online edition for the terms "interest" and "judgment."